 - i.
 Reduce the number of category 2 pressure ulcers across the Trust - ii.
-Aim to eliminate category 3 & 4 pressure ulcers. - d.
-Falls: we continue to see falls with moderate to severe harm.
-We will: - i.
+Aim to eliminate category 3 & 4 pressure ulcers.

+i.
 Coordinated through the Falls Group will use information from incidents, improvement initiatives and collaborate with national initiatives to reduce our number of falls and falls with harm.